jasonfilippou/agile-bank/README.md

 ## Handling DELETEs

 DELETEs are handled rather naively.
 Sending a `DELETE` at `/bankapi/account/x` deletes the relevant account `x` from the database.
-We do NOT cascade DELETEs to transactions that have involved the account `x`.
+We do NOT cascade `DELETE`s to transactions that have involved the account `x`.
 The account `x` can NO LONGER be involved in future transactions.

 Similarly, deleting a transaction does NOT credit or debit the relevant accounts in any way.
-It is seen as deleting a historical record.
+It is seen merely as deleting a historical record.

 ## Handling PUTs

 We allow updating `Account` entities through a dedicated `PUT` endpoint, but not transactions.
 Changing an account's `Currency` does NOT invalidate past transactions to it in the old `Currency`.
-Future transactions, of course, can be affected.
+Future transactions, of course, are affected.

 ## Testing